mrquaternion/CS-Pipeline/README.md

 The `carbonpipeline` package can be installed in the following way:
 1. Clone the repository on your computer
 2. Navigate to the root of the project
-3. (Optional) Create a virtual environment
+3. Create a virtual environment and activate it
 4. Make sure your CDS API credentials are set up in `~/.cdsapirc`, otherwise follow this instruction https://arc.net/l/quote/ilmawrkf
 3. Finally, enter the command `pip install -e .` in your CLI
 4. Use `carbonpipeline --help` for more info!